No. 80 Squadron RAF

-No. 80 Squadron RAF was a Royal Flying Corps and Royal Air Force squadron active from 1917 until 1969.
-It was operative during both World War I and World War II.
+Number 80 Squadron is a squadron of the Royal Air Force.
+It was reformed on 15 April 2024 at Eglin Air Force Base, Florida, after the numberplate was awarded to the British team at the Australia, Canada and United Kingdom Reprogramming Laboratory (ACURL).
+It was a Royal Flying Corps (RFC) and Royal Air Force (RAF) squadron active from 1917 until 1969.
+It was operative during both the First and Second World Wars.

+History

 Establishment and early service

-Founded on 1 August 1917 at RAF Montrose, equipped with the Sopwith Camel and intended as a fighter squadron, 80 Squadron was sent to France to serve on the Western Front in January 1918, acting initially in a fighter role.
+Founded on 1 August 1917 at Montrose Air Station, Scotland, equipped with the Sopwith Camel and intended as a fighter squadron, 80 Squadron was sent to France to serve on the Western Front in January 1918, acting initially in a fighter role.
 However, German offensives in March of the same year resulted in 80 Sqn being reallocated in a ground-attack role, still with Camels.
 It continued this duty until the end of the war.
 As a result, the squadron had only one ace, Harold Whistler, although it claimed approximately 60 aerial victories.

 The Camels were replaced with Sopwith Snipes in December 1918 and in May the following year the squadron moved to Egypt, where it served for a short period of time before being amalgamated into No. 56 Squadron RAF.